HackBMU/getting-started/rules.md

 - Teams should be made up exclusively of students or recent graduates within 2 years of having graduation who are in no way related to organizers, volunteers, judges, sponsors, or in any other privileged position at the event.
 - A valid student ID card is required to attend the hackathon.
 - Make sure you are upholding the hacker spirit by collaborating, sharing, helping beginners, and having fun.
 - Collaborate, but bring your own ideas and code to the table.
-In essence, no plagarism.
+In essence, no plagiarism.
 - All work on a hack should be done during the event.
 However, teams can use any idea they had before the event.
 Implementation from scratch is what we're gunning for.
 The idea itself need not to be "new" or "revolutionary".
 - Teams can use libraries, frameworks, or open-source code in their projects.
 However, it's against the spirit of a hackathon to work on a project before the event and open-source it later - it's not allowed.
 - Teams can gain advice and support from organizers, volunteers, sponsors, and others.